 The season is changing.
 Leaves the color of fire are backdropped by a sky that seems too blue to be real.
 The air smells of wood-smoke and apples.
 Fields are full of cornstalks and pumpkins.
-And, as is so often the case when the temperatures begin that bipolar flux we call autumn — colds and flus are on the rise.
+And, as is so often the case when the temperatures begin to flux — common bugs are on the rise.

 Everything about it is low maintenance.
 You don't really have to chop anything if you don't feel like it: just put everything in the pot and let it simmer happily away while you cozy up on the couch with your box of tissues.
 And by selecting a vegetable or two from each category, you will ensure without even trying that the end product is chock full of vitamins, minerals, and phytonutrients that will support your immune system and quicken your body's recovery time.
 This really is the one-pot stop - a nourishing meal and a medicinal decoction all in one.